AEP American Electric Power | Utility | Outage Tracking

 Sharyland/Oncor Outages: West, Central, and Southern regions (including Arlington, Plano, Garland, and Irving).

-Below are the top energy companies which reside within the AEP service area.
-You can find detailed plans on our pages for each of the providers shown in the table below:
+Below are the top energy companies in AEP’s service area.
+You’ll find detailed plans on our pages for all of the providers below:

 Provider